Curation

 My goal is to create resonant exhibitions that connect emotionally and sensorially with viewers—what I believe holds the potential to nurture empathy and critical self-reflection, ultimately producing more engaged global citizens.

-As you explore my curatorial projects below, you'll be able to see some of this engaged principle in action.
-Each project commits to amplifying critical dialogues, centering marginalized voices, and creating significant sensory encounters locally and globally.
+As you explore my curatorial projects below, you'll be able to see some of this engaged principle in action through exhibitions, public programs, digital projects, and educational initiatives.
+Each project commits to amplifying critical dialogs, centering marginalized voices, and creating significant encounters locally and globally.

 Among All These Tundras